Jim Yong Kim: Background

 Born in Seoul, South Korea in 1959, Jim Yong Kim immigrated with his family to the U.S. at the age of five and grew up in Muscatine, Iowa.
 His father taught dentistry at the University of Iowa, while his mother received her PhD in philosophy.
 Kim attended Muscatine High School, where he was valedictorian, class president, and played both quarterback for the football team and point guard on the basketball team.
 After a year and a half at the University of Iowa, he transferred to Brown University, where he graduated magna cum laude with a Bachelor of Arts in human biology in 1982.
 He earned an M.D. from Harvard Medical School in 1991, and a PhD in anthropology at Harvard University in 1993.
-He was among the first enrollees of Harvard's experimental MD/PhD program in the social sciences.

 Career

 Partners in Health (1987–2003)

 Kim, Paul Farmer, Todd McCormack, Thomas J. White, and Ophelia Dahl co-founded Partners In Health (PIH) in 1987.
-The organization began with radical new, community-focused health care programs in Haiti, which provided treatments based on local needs and trained community members to implement them.
+The organization began with new, community-focused health care programs in Haiti, which provided treatments based on local needs and trained community members to implement them.
 By the early 1990s, the program in Haiti was serving more than 100,000 people.
 It achieved success treating infectious diseases at low cost, spending $150 to $200 to cure tuberculosis patients in their homes, treatment that would have cost $15,000 to $20,000 in a U.S. hospital.
 Kim was instrumental in designing treatment protocols and making deals for cheaper, more effective drugs.

-The PIH model was expanded to Peru in 1994.
+In 1994, PIH expanded its model into Peru.
 By 1998, successful results curing both common and serious ailments prompted the World Health Organization to embrace the model and support the adaptation of community-based care for impoverished communities around the world.
 Particular success in treating multi-drug-resistant tuberculosis (MDR-TB) prompted international organizations to rededicate efforts to the eradication of the disease, and in June 2002, the World Health Organization adopted prescriptions for dealing with the disease that were virtually the same as PIH had used in Peru.
 Kim's work with PIH to treat MDR-TB was the first large-scale attempt to treat the disease in a poor country, and the efforts have been replicated in more than 40 countries around the world.

-PIH employs more than 13,000 people in 12 countries.
+PIH employs more than 18,000 people in 11 countries.
 Kim left the organization as executive director in 2003.

 Kim's work with Partners in Health is documented in the 2017 film Bending the Arc.